UPDATE #3 LAVAL QUEBEC: Laval, a city in Quebec, will give additional $2,000 subsidy - see details below.

-UPDATE August 2018: After a recent election, the new conservative government in Ontario has decided to stop the rebates in that province.
+UPDATE #1 RE ONTARIO: After a recent election, the new conservative government in Ontario has decided to stop the rebates in that province.
 Tesla in its turn has decided to sue the Ontario government claiming:

 "The Minister of Transportation's decision suddenly left hundreds of Tesla Canada's Ontario customers in the unfair position of no longer being eligible for the rebate they had expected to receive when they ordered their vehicles.
 While purchasers of other brands and from other dealers will still receive the rebate during the transition period."